Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/6-checking-for-events/+page.md

 1.  **dApp Frontend:** A Next.js NFT Marketplace website, accessible at `http://localhost:3000`.
 2.  **Blockchain Node:** An Anvil instance serving as our local development blockchain.
 Terminal logs showing `eth_getBlockByNumber` calls confirm it's active.
-3.  **Indexer:** Rindexer, configured to connect to the Anvil node and the database.
+3.  **Indexer:** rindexer, configured to connect to the Anvil node and the database.
 4.  **Database:** A Postgres database managed via Docker, utilizing a Docker volume named `marketplaceindexer_postgres_data` to persist indexed data and indexer state.

 ## Understanding Key Concepts